eogutcen/unique_extract/README.md

 The script will function to extract the unique values from a coloumn from a .csv file and saves them to a file.

 ##List of Dependencies

+a computer
+will to do more work before coffee